-Referred to in paragraph 13 of the Independent Auditors' Report of even date to the members of The Tinplate Company of India Limited on the financial statements for the year ended March 31, 2022 Page 5 of 9
+Referred to in paragraph 13 of the Independent Auditors' Report of even date to the members of The Tinplate Company of India Limited on the financial statements as of and for the year ended March 31, 2023

-- (d) In respect of the aforesaid loans to employees, there is no amount which is overdue for more than ninety days. - (e) There were no loans which fell due during the year and were renewed/extended.
-Further, no fresh loans were granted to same employees to settle the existing overdue loans. - (f) There were no loans/advances in nature of loans which were granted during the year to promoters/related parties.
-The loans granted to employees during the year had stipulated the scheduled repayment of principal and the same were not repayable on demand. - iv.
-The Company has not granted any loans or made any investments or provided any guarantees or security to the parties covered under Sections 185 and 186.
-Therefore, the reporting under clause 3(iv) of the Order are not applicable to the Company. - v.
-The Company has not accepted any deposits or amounts which are deemed to be deposits within the meaning of Sections 73, 74, 75 and 76 of the Act and the Rules framed there under to the extent notified. - vi.
-Pursuant to the rules made by the Central Government of India, the Company is required to maintain cost records as specified under Section 148(1) of the Act in respect of its products.
-We have broadly reviewed the same and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
-We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - vii. (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing undisputed statutory dues in respect of income tax though there has been a slight delay in a few cases, and is regular in depositing undisputed statutory dues, including provident fund, sales tax, service tax, duty of customs, duty of excise, value added tax, cess, goods and services tax and other material statutory dues, as applicable, with the appropriate authorities.
+- vii. (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing undisputed statutory dues in respect of professional tax though there has been a slight delay in a few cases, and is regular in depositing undisputed statutory dues, including income-tax, provident fund, sales tax, service tax, duty of customs, duty of excise, value added tax, cess, goods and services tax and other material statutory dues, as applicable, with the appropriate authorities.
 We are informed that the Company has applied for exemption from operation of Employee's State Insurance Act and necessary steps has already been taken by the Company.
-We understand that the demands made by the authorities in this regard have not been paid by the Company as the matter is sub-judice and the Company has obtained stay in its favour from the judicial authorities (Also Refer Note 34 to the financial statement) & Refer Note 36 to the financial statements regarding management's assessment on certain matters relating to provident fund. - (b) According to the information and explanations given to us and the records of the Company examined by us, there are no statutory dues of goods and service tax, provident fund and cess which have not been deposited on account of any dispute.
-The particulars of other statutory dues referred to in sub-clause (a) as at balance sheet date which have not been deposited on account of a dispute, are as follows:
+We understand that the demands made by the authorities in this regard have not been paid by the Company as the matter is sub-judice and the Company has obtained stay in its favour from the judicial authorities (Also Refer Note 34 to the financial statement) and Refer Note 36 to the financial statements regarding management's assessment on certain matters relating to provident fund. - (b) According to the information and explanations given to us and the records of the Company examined by us, there are no statutory dues of goods and service tax, provident fund and cess which have not been deposited on account of any dispute.
+The particulars of other statutory dues referred to in sub-clause (a) as at March 31, 2023 which have not been deposited on account of a dispute, are as follows: